-Barbara Horl was sworn as a member of the Board of Trustees by Freeholder Gerry Scharfenberger at the April 30, 2019 Public Business meeting.
+Barbara Horl was sworn as the newest member of the Board of Trustees by Freeholder Gerry Scharfenberger at the April 30, 2019 meeting.

 Horl, a Spring Lake resident, served as a legislative liaison for the New Jersey Department of State and aide to the Lieutenant Governor.
 Previously, she worked in the New Jersey Department of Education as Director of the Office of Legislative Affairs acting as liaison to the legislature and other educational stakeholder groups in legislative and regulatory initiatives, as well as advocating for educational policies.
 Horl also performed Special Projects as well as researching consolidation, regionalization and shared services for interested districts.

 For several years, Horl was a lobbyist for the New Jersey School Boards Association, representing the interests of the 4800 members of local school boards of education to the legislature.
 She provided legislative information on the progress of bills and other Trenton actions to school board members at county association meetings around the state.
 Prior to that, she worked for legislators in Middlesex County and was also Chief of Staff for Assemblyman Joe Azzolina.

 Education was important in Horl’s family.
 “I promised my grandfather that I would be the first one in our family to graduate college,” Horl explained.
 She began college right after high school, but left to pursue full time employment after a year.
 When her daughters started school, she thought it was time to fulfill the promise made years earlier.
 “I was terrified at the thought of going back,” Horl recalled.
 She gathered her courage and registered for a class at Brookdale.
 “It gave me the confidence to sit in a classroom again,” she said of the college.
 After that, she applied to Douglass College at Rutgers University, graduating Phi Beta Kappa, earning a Bachelor of Arts degree in American Studies and a certificate in Women’s Studies.